cold-coder/easyVote/README.md

 Notice:
 1. No DB connected, result were in menory, will lost data when server shutdown.
+2. One Ip only can vote once.
-2. Do not use IE.
+3. Do not use IE.